 has been appointed Parish Priest in Waterville after serving in St. John’s for the past six years.
-A Farewell Party in his honour will be held on Monday 24th August in Presentation Primary School Hall at 7.30p.m.
-A presentation will be made to Fr.
-Gerard on the night.
-For those wishing to make a contribution, please take an envelope at the back of the church.
-As we need numbers for catering purposes fill in the number of people from your household attending the party and return the envelope to the Parish Office no later than Monday 17th August.
-Many Thanks
+A Farewell Party in his honour was held on Monday 24th August in Presentation Primary School Hall at 7.30p.m. where a presentation was made on the night.

-FR KEVIN SULLIVAN will also be honoured on 24th August.
+FR KEVIN SULLIVAN was also honoured on the night .
 Fr Kevin was part of St John’s team at weekends while he was at I.T. college.
 We appreciate his ministry with us and wish him well as parish priest of Milltown.

 will be celebrated at the 6.10pm Vigil Mass on Saturday next, August 29th.

 Skehanagh, Caherwisheen, Cois Abhann, Bruach na hAbhann and surrounding areas.
 Friday August 28th at 7pm in Castlemorris Park.

 will be celebrated in St. John’s Church on Saturday, September 5th at 6.10pm for all couples celebrating significant jubilees this year (1st, 5th, 10th, 15th, 20th, 25th, 30th, 35th, 40th, 45th, 50th , etc…).
 Any such couples should submit their names to the Parish Centre.